I was inspired by this tweet 👇 from Liam Hammett to write a brief post on rickrolling people who try to break into your site using common URLs.

 /login urls.
 If you have a live CMS you could exclude those.

-This script uses Netlify redirects in order to send people who visit these urls to the award winning 1987 debut single from Rick Astley that we all know and love.
+This script uses Netlify redirects in order to send people who visit these urls to the award winning 1987 debut single from Rick Astley.
 If you host your site with Netlify you can add this script to the root of your site and do the same.

 You can see this in action by trying to go to https://colingallagher.me/wp-admin